nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**
 * 1a.
 The command format is invalid.
     * 1a1.
-MODPRO shows the filter command message usage. </br>
+MODPRO shows an error message. </br>
       Use case ends.
 * 1b.
 The module code is invalid.
     * 1b1.
-MODPRO shows an error message stating module code constraints. </br>
+MODPRO shows an error message. </br>
       Use case ends.
 * 1c.
 The module does not exist in the task list.
-    * 1c1.MODPRO show an error message stating that module does not exist. </br>
+    * 1c1.
+MODPRO shows an error message. </br>
       Use case ends.
 * 1d.
+The completion status provided is invalid.
+    * 1d1.
+MODPRO shows an error message. </br>
+      Use case ends.
-The given input for completed or linked is invalid.
+* 1e.
+The link status provided is invalid.
+    * 1e1.
+MODPRO shows an error message. </br>
+      Use case ends.
+* 1f.
+There are no filter conditions stated.
-    * 1d1.MODPRO show an error message stating that response has to be y or n. </br>
+    * 1f1.
+MODPRO shows an error message. </br>
       Use case ends.

 **Use case: Clear the task list**